Musée Hergé

-The Musée Hergé, or Hergé Museum, is a museum in Louvain-la-Neuve, Belgium, dedicated to the life and work of the Belgian cartoonist Georges Remi (1907–1983), who wrote under the pen name Hergé, creator of the series of comic albums, The Adventures of Tintin.
+The Musée Hergé, or Hergé Museum, is a museum in Louvain-la-Neuve, Belgium, dedicated to the life and work of the cartoonist Georges Remi, who wrote under the pen name Hergé, creator of the series of comic albums The Adventures of Tintin, Quick & Flupke and The Adventures of Jo, Zette and Jocko.

 The museum is located in the centre of Louvain-la-Neuve, on the edge of a green park, Le Parc de la Source.
 Its address is "Rue Labrador 26", Tintin's first home in the books.
 It was designed by the French architect Christian de Portzamparc, with interiors designed by the cartoonist Joost Swarte, and opened in June 2009.
 It consists of three floors with a total of nine exhibition rooms, a café, museum shop and mini cinema.

 History

 The idea of a museum dedicated to the work of Hergé can be traced back to the end of the 1970s, when Hergé himself was still alive.
 After his death in 1983, Hergé's widow, Fanny, led the efforts, undertaken at first by the Hergé Foundation and then by the new Studios Hergé, to catalogue and choose the artwork and elements that would eventually become part of the Hergé Museum's exhibitions.